Skip to main content

 2. Eligibility

 a.
-The Scholarship is offered subject to the applicants having an unconditional offer of admission or being currently enrolled full-time in an undergraduate degree within the Faculty of Arts and Social Sciences.
+The Scholarship is offered subject to the applicants having an unconditional offer of admission or being currently enrolled full-time in their first semester of an undergraduate degree within the Faculty of Arts and Social Sciences.

 3. Selection Criteria